Addis Standard: Distribution

 Addis Standard is distributed in Ghana, Burundi and South Sudan in addition to its native country, Ethiopia.

 Repression

 Addis Standard discontinued its print edition in October 2016 in response to censorship, while continuing to publish online.
 It resumed a monthly print edition in 2018.

-During the late 2020 Tigray conflict, one of the Addis Standard editors involved in covering Tigray Region, Medihane Ekubamichael, was detained for a month.
+During the Tigray War, one of the Addis Standard editors involved in covering Tigray Region, Medihane Ekubamichael, was detained for a month.
 He was freed in early December 2020.
 In 2021 the media regulatory of the Ethiopian government had suspended Addis Standard, but later the suspension was withdrawn by the government.